EEN421/EEN421.github.io/_posts/Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2.md

 The bottleneck; Sure, the Azure **free** IoT Hub allows for up to **500 registered IoT devices**, but you need a **custom route** and **endpoint** in order to transmit that data across a service bus to a **workspace**... _I know, tricky stuff..._

 If we think of this like a simple circuit, we're essentially sending all the sensor data across the same route, using the same endpoint.
-The difference here is that instead of using a separate route and endpoint for each sensor's data stream coming across Azure IoT Hub, we're sending everything together all at once and using a simple logic app at the end like a [multiplexor (MUXer)](https://en.wikipedia.org/wiki/Multiplexer) in order to split the data back out _per device_ when it hits the workspace.
+The difference here is that instead of using a separate route and endpoint for each sensor's data stream coming across Azure IoT Hub, we're sending everything together all at once and using a simple logic app at the end like a [multiplexor (MUXer)](https://en.wikipedia.org/wiki/Multiplexer) in order to split the data back out _per device_ when it hits the _workspace_.